ryansurf/Helium_Status/README.md

 ## How to Use

 You __ONLY__ need to download: Helium_Scrape.py, main.py, and send_email.py.
-Make sure you keep all these files in the same directory
+Make sure you keep all these files in the same directory.
+Once you have done all the steps below, only "main.py" needs to be ran.

 1: Open Helium_Scrape.py.
 You need to edit the __url__ variable to contain the address of your miner.
 Copy the address as show below and paste it in specified area of the url.